 All management of materials from the site will meet New York State Department of Environmental Conservation, New York Department of Transportation, U.S. Nuclear Regulatory Commission and U.S. Department of Transportation requirements.
 This ensures that all material is managed in accordance with the material category (Solid Waste, Recyclables/Reusables, Hazardous Waste and Radioactive Waste).
 Final disposition will occur at permitted, licensed and registered facilities.

 The types of materials that can be transported by barge are tightly controlled.
 This includes specific containment requirements, transport safety features, limitation on shipping routes and impacts from weather conditions.
 In addition, there is required backup equipment for towing and managing buoyance, so that in the unlikely event of a transportation incident, the material will be contained or able to proceed to a safe location for further management.

 All materials and waste type will be prepared and transported in accordance with both New York and United States Department of Transportation requirements.
-These requirements ensure that any hazardous materials are controlled and monitored during transport, designated emergency procedures are in place for response to accidents and any high hazard materials have containers designed to prevent release in accident conditions.
+These requirements ensure that any hazardous materials are controlled and monitored during transport and any high hazard materials have containers designed to prevent release in accident conditions.

 Holtec has no immediate plans for the site at this time.